zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ```

 ### Retrieved result in CPU world
-The exposed API enable to only synced back required value.
+The exposed API enables to only synced back required value.
 This enables to offload a sub-computation graph without the cost of syncing intermediate value.

 Following code snippets start two operation on HPU and show how to synced only the required result: